 Individualized Education Plan (IEP):

 Most schools who have children with special needs assign an IEP for each child based on their needs and assessment.
 You can follow the goals defined in a previous IEP designed by the child’s school.
 Or you can use online resources to design an individualized study plan based on your child’s needs.
 You can also consult a special education teacher to ensure the best plan for your child at home.

 Several groups on social media provide support to parents who have children with special needs.
 You can discuss your ideas and take tips from other parents through those forums.

 Homeschooling your Child through WonderGames

 WonderTree platform provides a great tool for parents to facilitate their child’s learning and therapy online.
 The augmented reality games can provide a fun and immersive experience for your child while also developing their motor, cognitive, and language skills.
 All you need is a laptop with a camera to play these games with your child.

-You can download the games for free through our website: www.wondertree.co
+You can download the games for homeschooling your child during COVID-19 for free through our website: www.wondertree.co